-For example, rather than seeing three museums in a day, slow travel suggests that you spend several hours in just one, and then maybe hunker down in a coffee shop for the rest of the day, just people watching.
+For example, rather than seeing three museums in a day, slow travel suggests spending several hours in just one and then maybe hunkering down in a coffee shop for the rest of the day, just people-watching.

 See Related: How to Save Money for Travel

-That way, the classic toothpaste tube doesn’t end up going into the trash.
-Sustainable products like these are becoming much more accessible in our daily lives, which means we should make them a part of our travel lives, too.
+That way, the classic toothpaste tube doesn’t go into the trash.
+Sustainable products like these are becoming much more accessible daily, so we should make them a part of our travel lives.

-Sustainable products that are useful while traveling include canvas bags, so you can reject plastic bags when shopping, and reusable cutlery and food storage containers for when you decide to have some street food.
+Sustainable products useful while traveling include canvas bags, so you can reject plastic bags when shopping, and reusable cutlery and food storage containers for when you decide to have some street food.

 See Related: Outdoorsy Review

 When you’re exploring a new place, opt for a mode of transportation that is more green than a cab or your vehicle.
 This might mean renting a bicycle or scooter, walking, or taking public transport.